 The Monks of Hilbre

 In the early medieval period, Benedictine monks from the Abbey of St Werburgh in Chester (now Chester Cathedral) established a small cell or chapel on Hilbre.
-The island served as a stopping point for pilgrims crossing the Dee Estuary to Basingwerk Abbey in North Wales.
+The island served as a stopping point for pilgrims crossing the Dee Estuary to Basingwerk Abbey in North Wales — a journey that would have been dangerous even then, with the same tidal risks that visitors face today.

 The Telegraph Station